 The account used to submit the application for the grant must be used to complete the final report.
 If you do not remember your login and/or password, please use the link on the eGRANT login page to retrieve the information.

-For questions about your grant and the crediting or final reporting requirements, contact Phillip Harmon, Grants and Operations Officer, at firstname.lastname@example.org or 410.539.
+For questions about your grant and the crediting or final reporting requirements, contact Phillip Harmon, Director of Operations, at firstname.lastname@example.org or 410.539.
 6656 x109.